-Is the student known to be having difficulty coping with a stressful event?
-Is the student now, or has the student ever been, suicidal or "accident-prone"?
-Has the student engaged in behavior that suggests that he or she has considered ending life? their 8) oes the student have a trusting relationship with at least one responsible adult?
-Does the student have at least one relationship with an adult where the student feels that I she can confide in the adult and believes that the adult will listen without judging or jumpin conclusions?
-(Students with trusting relationships with adults may be directed away violence and despair and toward hope.) ng to Is the student emotionally connected to - or disconnected from -other students?
-Has the student previously come to someone's attention or raised concern in a way suggested he or she needs intervention or supportive services? that 9) re other people concerned about the student's potential for violence?
-Are those who know the student concerned that he or she might take action based violent ideas or plans? on Are those who know the student concerned about a specific target?
+Is the student known to be having difficulty coping with a stressful event? • Is the student now, or has the student ever been, suicidal or "accident-prone"? • Has the student engaged in behavior that suggests that he or she has considered ending the life? eir 8) Does th he student have a trusting relationship with at least one responsible adult?
+T - Door the attudent have at least are relationship with an adult where the attudent fools that he • Does the student have at least one relationship with an adult where the student feels that he she can confide in the adult and believes that the adult will listen without judging or jumping conclusions?
+(Students with trusting relationships with adults may be directed away froviolence and despair and toward hope.) to In the student constitue all consents of the consents of force and the constitue of the consents of the consen • Is the student emotionally connected to - or disconnected from -other students? • Has the student previously come to someone's attention or raised concern in a way the suggested he or she needs intervention or supportive services? nat 0) 9) Are othe er people concerned about the student's potential for violence?
+Are those who know the student concerned that he or she might take action based or violent ideas or plans? n Are those who know the student concerned about a specific target?

-• Have those who know the student witnessed recent changes or escalations in rebehavior? nood or 10) What circumsta ances might affect the likelihood of an attack? • What factors in the students life and/or environment might increase or decre likelihood that the student will attempt to mount an attack at school? ase the • What is the response of other persons who know about the student's ideas or mount an attack?
-(Do those who know about the student's ideas actively discour student from acting violently, encourage the student to attack, deny the poss violence, passively collude with an attack, etc.? age the 1) Does the stude solve problems ent see violence as an acceptable - or desirable - or the only - way to s? • Does the setting around the student (friends, fellow students, parents, teachers explicitly or implicitly support or endorse violence as a way of resolving prob disputes? • Has the student been "dared" by others to engage in an act of violence?
+• Have those who know the student witnessed recent changes or escalations in a behavior? mood or 10) What circumsta ances might affect the likelihood of an attack? • What factors in the students life and/or environment might increase or decre likelihood that the student will attempt to mount an attack at school? ase the • What is the response of other persons who know about the student's ideas or mount an attack?
+(Do those who know about the student's ideas actively discours tudent from acting violently, encourage the student to attack, deny the poss violence, passively collude with an attack, etc.? age the l) Does the stude solve problems ent see violence as an acceptable - or desirable - or the only - way to s? • Does the setting around the student (friends, fellow students, parents, teachers explicitly or implicitly support or endorse violence as a way of resolving prob disputes? • Has the student been "dared" by others to engage in an act of violence?